 Hackers target smartphones because they may contain a lot of personal data.
 A criminal could use that data to commit identity theft or identity fraud.

 Here are six cellphone security tips that can protect your child and his or her phone.

-1. Set the screen lock.
-For an iPhone, you can choose a four-digit numeric PIN or an eight-character alphanumeric passcode, which is more secure.
+- Set the screen lock.
+For an iPhone, you can choose a four-digit numeric PIN or an eight-character alphanumeric passcode.
+Newer models might include fingerprint recognition or Face ID.
 For an Android phone, screen locks vary by device.
 You can also set the phone to auto-lock after a preselected time delay so your child doesn’t have to keep reentering it.

-2. Choose a tricky passcode.
-Avoid obvious passcodes like 1111, birthdays, addresses and the like.
+- Choose a tricky passcode.
+Avoid obvious passcodes such as 1111, birthdays and addresses.

-4. Turn off Bluetooth, Wi-Fi and GPS when not in use.
+- Turn off Bluetooth, Wi-Fi, and GPS when not in use.
 Hackers can tap into phones using these programs.

 - Get the updates.Operating system updates usually include cellphone security patches, so install them right away.